 The event occurs once every four years, and each season, a host country or countries were selected.
 The matches are also drawing spectators from all over the world, traveling long distances to witness the event.

 Having mentioned that each event is hosted by a nation, sometimes it is baffling to know the logistics behind these monumental events.

-Well, stay in your seat, because I am discussing some of the requirements in infrastructures and logistics that host countries must meet before being qualified to host a FIFA World Cup event.
+Well, stay in your seat, because we will be discussing some of the requirements in infrastructures and logistics that host countries must meet before being qualified to host a FIFA World Cup event.

 It is true that hosting the World Cup is such a huge privilege, it is something that many nations are aiming for.
+For instance, Singapore was reportedly planning to bid to become the 2030 World Cup host.
 However, hosting such a celebratory event has its own fair share of disadvantages too.

 Aside from the costs of preparation and managing the event, the host country also must meet the requirements of the World Cup in infrastructure and other standards which causes a lot of pressure on the part of the host nation.

-Back in 2014, Brazil spent $15 billion in preparation for hosting the event, it was considered the biggest amount spent on a sporting event at that time.
+Back in 2014, Brazil spent more than SGD 21 billion in preparation for hosting the event, it was considered the biggest amount spent on a sporting event at that time.

 In the majority of the nations, existing stadiums are located in capital cities, however, FIFA insists that stadiums must be dispersed throughout the nation.
 To accommodate this, countries that do not have existing stadiums build temporary stadiums that can be repurposed as an arena after the event.

 Building and managing stadiums are an expensive undertaking, not to mention that most stadiums are prone to being abandoned and deteriorating after the event.